Pinpoint tests of the instrument cluster

 Repair the electrical circuit.
 Check the correct operation of the system.

-A17: CHECK FOR SHORT CIRCUIT ON «MASS» FUEL TANK SENSOR ELECTRICAL CIRCUIT
+A17: CHECKING FOR SHORT TO GROUND IN FUEL TANK SENSOR CIRCUIT

-• Does the fuel input value change to F255?
+• Does the fuel input signal value change to F255?

 Yes

 INSTALL a new fuel pump module.
-See Section 310-01 for more information.
-CHECK the system is working properly.
+Refer to Section 310-01 for additional information.
+CHECK the system for proper operation.

 No